forcedotcom/git2gus/README.md

 Sails has a built-in development db, called sails-disk, which is just a set of json files under `<repo root>/.tmp/localDiskDb`.
 The git2gus app will validate that the "build" you specified in the config is in the database so you'll need to make sure you've got an entry for that "build" in the `adm_build__c.db` file.
 For example, add a line like `{"name":"218","sfid":"218","_id":1}` to that file if your config is set to build "218".

-### Non-GUS Setup
+### Heroku Setup

 To set up on your own lighning experience, host this app on Heroku and change the webhook URL of your GitHub app to point to [YOUR HEROKU APP URL]/webhook instead of smee.
 To set up Heroku Connect, you may view the steps [here](https://devcenter.heroku.com/articles/getting-started-with-heroku-and-connect-without-local-dev).

 It is recommended that you create a testing team.
 As a reminder, to create product tags, visit the app launcher and search "product tags".
-From here, you can create a product tag for your team, create assignment rules for bugs, user stories, and investigations, and then copy the product tag (you can generate a work URL for any assignment and copy the tag between "producttag=" and "&c__")
+From here, you can create a product tag for your team, create assignment rules for bugs, user stories, and investigations, and then copy the product tag (you can generate a work URL for any assignment and copy the tag between "producttag=" and "&c__").

+For a better logging experience, you may use the timber.io add-on on Heroku.
+In your Heroku config vars, add your timber API key as `TIMBER_API_KEY`.

-### Using
+### Using Git2Gus

 To deploy to your Salesforce instance, deploy to a Heroku App with Postgres and Heroku Connect add-ons.
 The Postgres database will act as the app's database, and can then set up Heroku Connect between the Postgres database and your Salesforce instance.